Strichen: Notable residents

-Twice Provost of Aberdeen, William Cruden (1726-1807) was born and raised in Strichen.
+Twice Provost of Aberdeen, William Cruden (1726–1807), was born and raised in Strichen.

-The former First Minister of Scotland, Alex Salmond, lives in a converted mill in the village with his wife Moira.
+The former First Minister of Scotland, Alex Salmond, lived in a converted mill in the village with his wife Moira.

 Author and screenwriter Lorna Moon was born in Strichen in 1886.
 Her 1925 collection of short stories Doorways in Drumorty was written when she lived in Hollywood and is based upon her memories of Strichen.
 Her 1929 novel Dark Star also features scenes of Strichen and Aberdeenshire.

 Serial killer Dennis Nilsen was brought up for part of his childhood in Strichen.

 The bacteriologist Robert Cruickshank FRSE was born here.